University or college life should create some of your best memories… but be aware! Some criminals see students as “easy targets”

 - Contents insurance to cover all your belongings.

 - Accommodation with good quality door and window locks.

 - Timer switches to make your digs appear occupied, even when you are out.

 - A quality lock for your bike.

-- Back up hard drives or CDs to record your work onto.
+- Back-up memory sticks or external hard drives to record your work onto.

 - A map of the campus